 COVID-19 has accelerated the pace of digital transformation globally.
 Read the section below to discover how businesses have adapted their strategies to these changes.

-• 66.
-97% of businesses report accelerated DX initiatives due to COVID-19.
+• 80.
+97% of businesses reported accelerated DX initiatives due to COVID-19.
 According to Twilio’s digital transformation statistics, the pandemic has accelerated companies’ progress by an average of 6 years.

 Key Takeaways from Digital Transformation Statistics